Janina Wissler: Biography

-She has worked with major German television companies such as ZDF and RTL.
-She presented a weekly show called Games Report.
+Over the course of her career, Wissler has worked with major German television companies, including public-service broadcaster ZDF and RTL Deutschland.
+She presented a weekly show called Games Report, a show that presented content related to computer and video gaming.

 She has also appeared in two feature films, Zielgerade (2005) and Heroic Bloodshed (2008).

-Although she works as a model full-time, she also works part-time as a graphic designer.
+Although Wissler is a full-time model, she also works part-time as a graphic designer.